compneuro/ABioNLP/Readme.txt

 	d.
 On the project view (default left side of the screen), go to services, right click on Servers and then "Add Server"
 	e.
 Select Apache Tomcat, enter username and password and config the rest and finish.

 3. Download and configure MySQL database.
-Preferably install WAMP server from following link.   https://sourceforge.net/projects/wampserver/ in the server and import the tables from BioNLP.sql file available in the Db_Sql folder).
+Preferably install WAMP server from following link.   https://sourceforge.net/projects/wampserver/ in the server and import the tables from BioNLP.sql file available in the database folder).

 4. Download and configure Neo4j(https://neo4j.com/download/), the Graph database in the root folder.

 5. Download and copy MetaMap, the UMLS Metathesaurus files available from https://metamap.nlm.nih.gov/JavaApi.shtml to root folder.

-6. Setup the BioNLP Web application by building the project in NetBeans.
+6. Setup the BioNLP Web application by building the project (ASciDNLP.zip) in the NetBeans.
 --------------------------------------------------------------------------------------------------------------
-#Operating Instructions
+# Operating Instructions

 Server Side
 1. Start three services of MetaMap (by executing the corresponding .bat files available in \public_mm_win32_main_2012\public_mm\bin folder)